asopinka/500earth/README.md

 # 500 Earth
-The global #500Strong community mapped for your viewing pleasure (and in case you want to find local 500 alumni).
+The global #500Strong family mapped for your viewing pleasure (and in case you want to find local 500 alumni).

 ### Install